 Plusnet takes care of everything when it comes to switching from your current provider, you won’t need to even contact them.

 Plusnet arrange a transfer of service date with your current provider which seamlessly swaps over on the arranged date without any loss of service.

 All the packages offer Plusnet Safeguard; this filters any unsafe websites so you can decide what your household views on the web, making it ideal for those with kids to keep them safe from potentially damaging content.

-Plusnet do not cap their download limits either, meaning you truly do have unlimited broadband, meaning you can download to your hearts content.
+Plusnet does not cap their download limits either, meaning you truly do have unlimited broadband, meaning you can download to your heart’s content.

 Traffic management is also a thing of the past now for Plusnet, they no longer slow the speeds down at peak times, allowing you to run at the fastest speed possible all day no matter what time of the day it is.

-We definitely recommend running your postcode through the plusnet broadband checker before opting for this package, to ensure that you care eligible for this deal.
+We definitely recommend running your postcode through the Plusnet broadband checker before opting for this package, to ensure that you are eligible for this deal.

 When it comes to the setup of each package, there is a line installation fee of £50 if you do not currently have a BT line installed, and £5 setup fee on each of the packages.

 Plusnet Broadband Review: Customer Satisfaction: